Business Resource Center

 Local and Regional Information:

-Small Business Profile for Michigan - this document from the SBA’s Office of Advocacy supplies current data on small business activity in Michigan.
-Data includes demographics of business ownership, small business income, banking, business turnover, industry composition, and employment gains and losses by size of business.
+Small Business Profile for Michigan - this document from the SBA’s Office of Advocacy supplies the most current data on small business activity in Michigan.
+Data includes demographics of business ownership, small business income, business turnover, and industry composition.
 Small Business Profiles for States and Territories provides links to the same data for all 50 states and the District of Columbia.

 Michigan Small Business & Technology Development Center provides counseling, training, research and advocacy for new business ventures, existing small businesses and innovative technology companies.